neophob/ola-to-tpm2net/README.md

 crw------- 1 root root      4,  9 Jan  1  1970 /dev/tty9
 crw-rw---T 1 root dialout 204, 64 Jan  1  1970 /dev/ttyACM0
 ```
-If this device does not exist, make sure the `cdc_acm` module is loaded.
+If the device `/dev/ttyACM0` does not exist, make sure the `cdc_acm` module is loaded.
 Hint: Some OLA distributions blacklist this device, check if you have a module called `/etc/modprobe.d/eurolite-dmx.conf` and remove it.

 #### Install Daemon on RPI (run on boot)